A Special Invitation

 In 2016, he was awarded the Pulitzer Prize for Music for his album In for a Penny, In for a Pound, becoming only the third jazz artist ever to receive the honor.
 His work has had a profound influence on contemporary composition and experimental jazz, and he continues to perform and compose internationally.

-Lori Napoleon is a composer, electronic musician, and sound artist known for her work with analog synthesizers and experimental electronic music.
-Her practice explores immersive sonic environments, blending modular synthesis, improvisation, and layered electronic textures.
+Lori Napoleon (Antenes) is a composer, electronic musician, and sound artist known for her work with custom analog synthesizers and experimental electronic music.
+Her practice explores immersive sonic environments, blending modular and granular synthesis, processed binaural recordings, and layered electronic textures.

 Napoleon has been active in New York’s experimental music community for decades, performing at venues, festivals, and media-arts spaces while developing a distinctive approach to live electronic performance.
-Her work bridges electronic composition and improvisation, emphasizing the tactile and expressive possibilities of analog sound synthesis.
+Her work bridges electronic composition and sound design, emphasizing the tactile and expressive possibilities of analog and digital sound synthesis.

 Christian Marclay (b.
 1955, San Rafael, California) is a New York–based visual artist and composer known for pioneering work that explores the relationship between sound and image.
 Raised in Geneva, Switzerland, where he studied at the École Supérieure d’Art Visuel, Marclay has been experimenting since the late 1970s with sampling, collage, and performance using vinyl records, film, and found media to create what he describes as a “theatre of found sound.”